-Recruiting During COVID-19: Lessons Learned and Getting Most Out of 2021 was originally published on Vault.
+Recruiting During COVID-19: Lessons Learned and Getting Most Out of 2021 was originally published on Firsthand.

 2020 was a challenging year for recruiters.
 Talent acquisition teams learned to be effective during the pandemic.
 Adapting meant meeting demands from companies, as well as shifting tactics around a new, remote workforce.